lycheeverse/lychee/fixtures/fragments/file1.md

 ## HTML Fragments

-Explicit fragment links are currently not supported.
+Explicit fragment links are also supported.
-Therefore we put the test into a code block for now to prevent false positives.

 <a id="explicit-fragment"></a>